-The School security procedure outlines principals' responsibilities to develop locally applicable guidelines for school security matters affecting staff, students and visitors, as well as the wider school community.
+The School security procedure outlines principal's responsibilities to develop locally applicable guidelines for school security matters affecting staff, students and visitors, as well as the wider school community.

-While the department manages the requirements for security design within the Design Standards for Department of Education facilities, alarm monitoring, electronic security, CCTV and security fencing, development of some schoolbased guidelines for day-to-day security should be tailored to attributes unique to each school, including (but not limited to):
+Whilst the department manages the requirements for security design guidelines, alarm monitoring, electronic security, (DoE employees only) CCTV and security fencing (DoE employees only), development of some school-based guidelines for day to day security will have the benefit of being tailored to attributes unique to each school, including (but not limited to):

-- Geographic location; - Size and layout of the campus, including entry points and location of administration; - Numbers of staff and students; - Physical environment surrounding the school; - Security measures at the school (physical, electronic, security patrols, lighting); and - Any person/s specifically known to present a security risk within the school community.
+- geographic location; - size and layout of the campus, including entry points and location of the Administration; - numbers of staff and students; - physical environment surrounding the school; - security measures at the school (physical, electronic, security patrols, lighting); and - any person/s specifically known to present a security risk within the school community.